wunderwuzzi23/blog/content/posts/2020/husky-ai-adversarial-robustness-toolbox-testing.md

 [ART](https://adversarial-robustness-toolbox.org/) was originially created by IBM and moved to the Linux AI Foundations in July 2020.
 It comes with a range of attack modules, as well as mitigation techniques and supports a wide range of machine learning frameworks.

 The code of creating an adversarial examples is straight forward.
 There is [good documentation](https://adversarial-robustness-toolbox.readthedocs.io/en/latest/modules/attacks/evasion.html#) available also.
-What I found missing is a  discussion forum for ART so far - although I was able to eventually figure the few things I had questions about out so far.

 ## Basic Attack - Fast Gradient Sign Method